Published Jan 13, 2023

 Paul Linhares likes to say that he "draws" on his pots with the custom pottery stamps that he makes.
 I love that idea of drawing with stamps, especially since I am not naturally gifted at drawing freehand on pottery.
 But in order to “draw” decent images, you need to know how to make high-quality pottery stamps.
 If the stamps are sloppy, then the imprints on the pots will be sloppy too.

-It may seem pretty simple to carve your own stamps, but there are some tricks that you need to know that will help you make stamps that make a good impression (no pun intended), and that will last a good long time.
+It may seem pretty simple to carve your own stamps, but there are some tricks that you need to know that will help you make long-lasting stamps that make a good impression (no pun intended).
 In today’s video clip, an excerpt from his video Paddled, Stamped & Glazed: Dynamic Pots from Start to Finish, Paul Linhares takes you through his method for making custom pottery stamps.
 Enjoy! –Jennifer Poellot Harnetty, editor

 This clip was excerpted from Paddled, Stamped & Glazed: Dynamic Pots from Start to Finish with Paul Linhares, which is available in the Ceramic Arts Network Shop.

 More Ways to Make Custom Pottery Stamps